lowercasecode/eaglercraftforschool/README.md

 This is MULTIPLAYER ONLY.
+I am working on a singleplayer only/singleplayer and multiplayer version.
 Please don't grief too much ;)

 How to do this (for people that found this and just wanna gime):